d4n3sh/thedaneshproject/content/posts/2007-09-10-deluge-bittorrent-client-055-released.md

 [Download the latest version here.][3]

 Deluge is now available for Windows also.
-It&#8217;s still in alpha so don&#8217;t expect a beautiful installer or a simple install.
+It's still in alpha so don't expect a beautiful installer or a simple install.
 If you are feeling adventures then go ahead and grab it at [Slurdge.org][2]

 Source : [deluge-torrent.org][4]